IanChurchKrafte/GameModFinal/README.md

 ## Getting new weapons
 Every 500 points you earn will earn you a new gun and some ammo for your previous guns
 ## Getting perks
-Every 1000 points you earn will earn you a new perk that will make you stronger
+Every 1000 points you earn will earn you a new perk that will make you stronger (only 3 wokring so far)